-A compendium of uniform facts about the Red Sox:
+A compendium of facts and trivia about the Red Sox uniforms:

 On December 18, 1907, shortly after Boston’s National League team revealed that the new uniforms for 1908 eliminated their customary red stockings, owner John I. Taylor of the Boston Americans pounced.
 He quickly decided that his team would adopt red hose and call themselves the Boston Red Sox.
 Taylor personally oversaw the uniform design, selecting red stockings because Boston’s first professional baseball team — the Red Stockings — had worn them.
 Taylor appreciated the link with tradition.
 It was predicted that the name “Red Sox” would prove a popular choice.